zafarrafii/REPET-Python/README.md

 ## repet.py

-This Python module implements functions for REPET:
+This Python module implements a number of functions for REPET:

 Simply copy the file `repet.py` in your working directory and you are good to go.
 Make sure you have Python 3, NumPy, and SciPy installed.